This story appeared on Living Bigger with Colostomy.

-My Grandma Mabel had ostomy surgery in 1938 and went home with no supplies.
+My Grandma Mabel had ostomy surgery in 1938 and went home with no medical supplies.

 How did she cope?
 How did she live with her ostomy?

-How did Mabel live with an ostomy without ostomy equipment?
+How did Mabel live with an ostomy without supplies?

 Mabel considered a glass container which would be easier to clean than the tin can, but adding a leather collar and attaching a belt would be difficult and the risk of glass breakage would be a big concern.
 The tin can with leather-collar strapped around her waist was her best (and only) ostomy equipment.
 The 4-inch circle around her stoma was constantly covered with stool, and I expect she had many rashes, breakdowns, infections, and damage to her skin.
 The salves used for harness-burns on horses would've been Mabel’s only relief from these skin problems.

 There was no “support group” for Mabel.
 She never talked about her ostomy.
-My father, who lived at home for the first six years of Mabel’s surgery, was never told about her ostomy and he never saw anything that would indicate she had an ostomy.
+My father, who lived at home for the first six years of Mabel’s surgery, was never told about her ostomy and he never saw anything that would indicate she had one.
 He never saw a bulge on her dress.
 While her husband designed and built her ostomy-gear, that would be the last time he participated and the last time they would talk about it.
 It just wasn’t ever discussed.
-For 15 years, Mabel lived silently with the inconveniences of an ostomy, without proper medical supplies and with nobody to talk to who could relate.
+For 15 years, Mabel lived silently and with many inconveniences.
+She never wore proper medical supplies and had nobody to talk to who could relate.

 My grandma Mabel was one tough lady.
 She was the sole steward of a 1-acre vegetable garden.
 She dug the entire garden with a shovel, planted seeds and hoed weeds.
 In the fall, she dug out the potatoes and carrots, harvested and preserved corn and peas and beans for each cold winter ahead.
 For 15 years, from ages 52 to 67, she worked that garden with an ostomy.
-Mabel was British, Victorian, stoic, and content... and she never complained.
-She was so thankful that her ostomy gifted her 15 more years of good living.
+Mabel was British, Victorian, stoic and content.
+She never complained.
+She was thankful that her ostomy gifted her 15 more years of good living.

 There have been days that I've complained about my colostomy.
-With the imagination to relive Mabel’s ostomy experience, I will not complain again.
+With the imagination of reliving Mabel’s ostomy experience, I will not complain again.
 Ever.

 1886 - born in England